mthuurne/retroasm/docs/instruction-set.md

 In the above example, the placeholder `C` represents the match made in the `cond2` mode table.
 Let's say that the third entry in `cond2` was the one matched.
 In the first entry of `cond3`, the `C` in the second column reproduces the matched mnemonic `nc` as-is, while the `C` in the third column reproduces the semantic expression `!cf` as-is.
 In the first column, `C` matches the encoding `%10` which is concatenated to a fixed bit of 0 to form the 3-bit encoding `%010`.

+The context field can contain multiple items, separated by commas.
+It is possible to define constants and references, similar to the `def` keyword in functions: constants are defined using `<type> <name> = <expr>` and references are defined using `<type>& <name> = <expr>`.
+A common use case for context constants is to define relative addressing, for example the following line defines a 16-bit address that is encoded relative to the program counter using an 8-bit signed offset:

+    N       .
+A         .
+A         . s8 N, u16 A = pc + N

+A context item could have a semantical side effect, such as changing a register or performing I/O. Context items are evaluated left to right, before the semantics field.
+All context items are evaluated, regardless of whether their placeholder is used.

-The context field can also be used to filter on instruction decoding flags, using the syntax `?<name>`.
+Finally, the context field can be used to filter on instruction decode flags, using the syntax `?<name>`.
 For example, the undocumented IXH, IXL, IYH and IYL registers of the Z80 could be added to the `reg8` mode from the earlier example:

     %100    . h
     %100    . ixh       .               . ?ix
     %100    . iyh       .               . ?iy
     %101    . l
     %101    . ixl       .               . ?ix
     %101    . iyl       .               . ?iy

+Here is an example that defines Z80 indexed addressing, using a combination of a decode flag filter and an immediate:

+    %110    . (hl)      . mem[hl]
+    %110, N . (ix + N)  . mem[ix + N]   . ?ix, s8 N
+    %110, N . (iy + N)  . mem[iy + N]   . ?iy, s8 N

-A mode entry will only be considered a match if all flags listed in the context are set.
+If there are multiple decode flags tested in the context of a single mode entry, that entry will only be considered a match if all of those flags are set.

 Instructions
 ------------